-The Museum of Jewish Heritage created the Heritage Testimonies℠ program to prepare for a future time when there will be no survivors left in our communities, neighborhoods, and classrooms.
+The Museum of Jewish Heritage created the Heritage Testimonies℠ program to prepare for a future time when children and grandchildren of survivors will tell their relatives’ stories.

 This new program gives people the opportunity to learn about the Holocaust by meeting with descendants of survivors.